How to overcome limiting beliefs that are preventing you from living your best life. You only life once so make it count!

 You can work with a licensed therapist to get to the bottom of why you are holding yourself back and how you can overcome this.
 A therapist will often have insight that you might not be able to understand on your own.

 Make a list of all the self-limiting beliefs that are preventing you from living your best life.
 List all the negative messages that you tell yourself about your body, your mind, your abilities, your future, etc. Apologize to yourself for thinking such negative thoughts about yourself.
 Promise yourself that you will discharge these thoughts and start thinking positive and empowering thoughts.
 Take the list that you made and destroy it.
 If you can burn it, then that is great.
 It will help you discharge and release these negative thoughts.

 Use the workbook journal below to understand how each of your self-limiting beliefs started and use the journal prompts to overcome each one.

 This workbook helps you discover what beliefs you have about yourself that limit you.
 You will uncover how they started and how you can overcome each and every one.
 The workbook is typeable.
 On the first page, you will create a limiting beliefs list with five limiting beliefs that hold you back.
 You will then investigate each one of these in an effort to overcome each one.
-If you type on the typeable PDF then the worksheet will self-populate and your limiting beliefs list will appear on the individual worksheets.
+If you type on the typeable PDF then the worksheet will self-populate and the list of your limiting beliefs will appear on the individual worksheets.

 If you don’t want to use a complete journal then use this single worksheet to identify your limiting beliefs.
 This worksheet is part of our free self-care journal.